About the author

 Eventually, I ended up in performing arts and found a second home on the stage.

 Though, not before my academically achieved step-grandmother had a chance to look down on me for not going to a “real school”.
-When I excitedly told my grandfather I’d gotten into a performing arts degree, my step-grandmother leaned in (we were in a rowing boat when this conversation took place, but that’s another story) and gave me a disdainful look, “So, what will your title be when you graduate this… school?” she asked me.
+When I excitedly told my grandfather I’d gotten into a performing arts degree, my step-grandmother leaned in (we were in a rowing boat when this conversation took place, but that’s another story) and gave me a disdainful look, “So, what will your title be when you graduate this… school?”

 “My professional title will be ‘dancer’,” I replied, feeling embarrassed, so I tacked on, “And I’ll be majoring in contemporary dance and modern ballet,” as if that was going to somehow convince her it was a meaningful pursuit.